coleifer/peewee/docs/peewee/api.rst

 .. py:class:: SqliteDatabase(Database)

-    :py:class:`Database` subclass that works with the "sqlite3" driver.
+    :py:class:`Database` subclass that works with the ``sqlite3`` driver (or ``pysqlite2``).
 In addition to the default database parameters, :py:class:`SqliteDatabase` also accepts a *journal_mode* parameter which will configure the journaling mode.

+    .. note:: If you have both ``sqlite3`` and ``pysqlite2`` installed on your system, peewee will use whichever points at a newer version of SQLite.

+    .. note:: SQLite is unique among the databases supported by Peewee in that it allows a high degree of customization by the host application.
+This means you can do things like write custom functions or aggregates *in Python* and then call them from your SQL queries.
+This feature, and many more, are available through the :py:class:`SqliteExtDatabase`, part of ``playhouse.sqlite_ext``.
+I *strongly* recommend you use :py:class:`SqliteExtDatabase` as it exposes many of the features that make SQLite so powerful.

     Custom parameters: